 According to the Handbook - Digital Health Platform - Building a Digital Information Infrastructure (Infostructure) for Health, from ITu and WHO (refs) one key component of a digital health architecture is the Terminology Service, among others such as national registries to identify patients, healthcare professionals and healthcare providers as well as security and interoperability standards.
 Brazil has unique identifiers for all citizens with national database with more than 220 millions records.
 In addition to that there is a national registry of all healthcare providers private and public and all healthcare professionals.
 There is a General Data Protection Law in the country issued in 2018(LGPD ref), based on the European GDPR Law.
 On interoperability, RNDS is dictating the rule by mandating FHIR as the national standard to send data to RNDS repository.
 However, up to now, there was no terminology "infostructure" established.
 IPS project fills this void by offering an open source terminology service -OCL with the local dictionaries as well as SNOMED IPS and LOINC with the respective mapping between them incorporating it to the RNDS infrastructure.

-During the COVID-19 pandemic DATASUS - Brazilian MOH had to rapidly develop the FHIR profiles to receive in RNDS repository all the COVID-19 and, more recently, monkeypox exams, from private and public labs throughout the country, as well as, all the vaccinations registries from COVID.
+During the COVID-19 pandemic BMoH had to rapidly develop the FHIR profiles to receive in RNDS repository all the COVID-19 and, more recently, monkeypox exams, from private and public labs throughout the country, as well as, all the vaccinations registries from COVID.
 In addition to that, at the same time the national vaccination registry was transferred to RNDS repository.

 The FHIR profiles developed for RNDS are published on Simplifier on https://simplifier.net/RedeNacionaldeDadosemSaude.
 There are 40 FHIR profiles, 72 CodeSystems and 93 ValueSets defined,as well as 32 extensions.
 These profiles describe specific use cases of sending Lab reports or Immunization Registries.
-The Brazilian IPS IG corrects eventual flaws on the previous RNDS profiles creating an extensible and open IG that attends the other use cases already defined by the MOH, such as: hospital discharge summaries, electronic prescriptions, and obstetric discharge summaries, and private insurance claims..
+The Brazilian IPS IG corrects eventual flaws on the previous RNDS profiles creating an extensible and open IG that attends the other use cases already defined by the BMoH, such as: hospital discharge summaries, electronic prescriptions, and obstetric discharge summaries, and private insurance claims..

-IPS is a major contribution to patient care in Brazil, considering the challenges of territorial extension, rich cultural diversity, and over 230 million people - therefore users - of the Brazilian Public Healthcare System (SUS).
+IPS is a major contribution to patient care in Brazil, considering the challenges of territorial extension, rich cultural diversity, and over 230 million people - therefore users - of the Unified Health System (SUS).
 By adopting IPS it will be possible for healthcare data to overcome healthcare boundaries inside public health, and interconnect with private healthcare systems also available in the country.
 This is important, since it is not rare for citizens to rely on both public and private healthcare through different stages of life, depending on variables such as socioeconomic, demographic, and even disease-related factors, generating 'data blackouts' that can directly impact patients' care.

 IPS also shifts the logic on patient data property while empowering citizens throughout the Healthcare System: It brings focus on the patient's right to own and discretionary share their medical records, reinforcing their role and responsibilities as participants in their own treatment.